-Afternoon: Glimpse Mexico City's colorful character and LA-style congestion (and smog) en route from the airport to your accommodations: Hotel Carlota for a hip, modern boutique-style stay in the up-and-coming Colonia Juárez area, or the St. Regis Mexico City for a supremely plush room with city and mountain views, where your own butler will make sure it's pure luxury all the way.
-Head to the gourmet public food hall Mercado Roma (Mexico's answer to Eataly) in the nearby gallery- and shop-centric district of Roma for a grazing lunch of tacos, burgers and even macarons.
-Super healthy, organic, and vegan alternatives are available at Casa Quimera, a similar — but mellower — concept in a renovated hacienda nearby.
+Afternoon: Glimpse Mexico City's colorful character and LA-style congestion (and smog) en route from the airport to your accommodations: Hotel Carlota for a hip, modern boutique-style stay in the up-and-coming Colonia Juárez area, or the St. Regis Mexico City for a supremely plush room with city and mountain views, where your own butler will make sure it's a pure luxury all the way.
+Head to the gourmet public food hall Mercado Roma (Mexico's answer to Eataly) in the nearby gallery- and the shop-centric district of Roma for a grazing lunch of tacos, burgers and even macarons.

 Afternoon: It's off to the Zócalo, where you can indulge in photo ops of performers dressed in indigenous costume before learning all about the Aztecs and their great, ancient temple and pyramid at the Museo del Templo Mayor.
 A 15 minute walk away, the Palacio de Bellas Artes is worth seeing for both its eclectic blend of neoclassical and art nouveau architecture with art deco interiors and significant collection of Diego Rivera murals.